Skip to content

 Type Generation

-The promptly generate CLI command fetches all your prompts from the API and generates a TypeScript declaration file with typed template variables for every prompt ID.
+The promptly generate CLI command fetches all your prompts and composers from the API and generates a TypeScript declaration file with typed template variables for every prompt and composer ID.

 Terminal window